 Your request for an internal appeal will be reviewed only once.
-The review will take into account all information regarding the adverse benefit determination whether or not the information was presented or available at the initial determination.
-Upon request, and free of charge, you will be provided reasonable access to and copies of all relevant records used in making the initial determination.
+The review will take into account all information regarding the adverse benefit determination whether or

 The review will not be conducted by the original decision makers or any of their subordinates.
 The review will be conducted without regard to the original decision.
 If a decision requires medical judgment, we will consult an appropriate medical expert who was not previously involved in the original decision and who has no conflict of interest in making the decision.
 If we deny your appeal, in whole or in part, you may request, in writing, the identity of the medical expert we consulted.